Sparse Feedback Controller: From Open-loop Solution to Closed-loop Realization: Numerical simulations

 \subsection{Single input}

-Let us first consider a single-input control system modeled as a linearized cart-pole system, and the parameters benchmark are similar to \citep[Sec.~VI]{blanchini2003relatively}, in which the mass of the cart is $0.29~[\mathrm{kg}]$, mass of the pole is $0.1~[\mathrm{kg}]$, length of the pole is $1~[\mathrm{m}]$, gravity acceleration is $9.81~[\mathrm{m}/\mathrm{s}^{2}]$, and friction is neglected.
+At first, we consider a single-input control system modeled as a linearized cart-pole system, and the parameters benchmark are similar to \citep[Sec.~VI]{blanchini2003relatively}, in which the mass of the cart is $0.29~[\mathrm{kg}]$, mass of the pole is $0.1~[\mathrm{kg}]$, length of the pole is $1~[\mathrm{m}]$, gravity acceleration is $9.81~[\mathrm{m}/\mathrm{s}^{2}]$, and friction is neglected.